linode/docs/docs/websites/cms/deploy-ghost-1-0-0-on-ubuntu-16-04.md

 ## Install Ghost-CLI

-Ghost-CLI is a CLI Tool for installing and updating Ghost.
-It makes installing and updating Ghost easy.
-It can set up database for you, configure nginx as a reverse proxy, set up TLS/SSL security by using Let's Encrypt CA, automatic SSL renewal and set up ghost as a systemd service.
+Ghost-CLI is a CLI Tool that makes installing and updating Ghost easy.
+It can set up database for you, configure nginx as a reverse proxy, set up TLS/SSL security by using Let's Encrypt CA, automatically renew your SSL and set up Ghost as a systemd service.

 1. Install Ghost-CLI: